AxoIsAxo/EnhancedPets/README.md

 ## 🧠 Tips for Players

-- Use Favorites (★) to quickly pin your main companions to the TOP
+- Use **Favorites (★)** to quickly pin your main companions to the TOP
-- Use Batch Actions to handle big stables in seconds
+- Use **Batch Actions** to handle big stables in seconds
+- Use **Station** to set up guard dogs at your base entrance!
+- Use **Target** to send your wolf army after a specific enemy!
+- Use **Store/Withdraw** to keep your pets safe when exploring dangerous areas.
-- “Scan for My Pets” helps if you tamed animals before installing the plugin (Use every 10 seconds to prove OCD (medically certified))
+- "Scan for My Pets" helps if you tamed animals before installing the plugin (Use every 10 seconds to prove OCD (medically certified))
-- Reviving costs a Nether Star — plan accordingly!
+- Reviving costs a **Nether Star** — plan accordingly!
+- Healing costs **XP** — a full heal on a damaged pet can be expensive!

 ---

 ## ⚠️ Known Notes

-- Aggressive mode picks “valid nearby” targets in line-of-sight that aren’t friendly or yours; it’s not restricted to monsters only
+- Aggressive mode picks "valid nearby" targets in line-of-sight that aren't friendly or yours; it's not restricted to monsters only
-- The config option “ocelot-taming-legacy-style” is reserved for future expansion
+- The config option "ocelot-taming-legacy-style" is reserved for future expansion
+- Station and Target modes are mutually exclusive.
+Setting a target clears the station, and vice-versa.

 ---